kele14x/kele14x.github.io/posts/fpga-dsp-cfr/crest-factor-reduction-i.md

+---
-# Crest Factor Reduction I
+title: Crest Factor Reduction I
+---

 CFR is a technique used to reduce the PAPR of the transmitted signals.
 This a key module in LTE/NR radio.
 In this serious of post, let's see how a CFR is implemented in digital circuits.